A stable infinity-category of Lagrangian cobordisms: Introduction

-As with manifolds and usual cobordisms, one needs to be careful with the notion of equivalence.
-One familiar approach is to consider the space of cobordisms between two fixed manifolds, or at the very least its set of connected components.
-We will take a much more flexible approach and consider cobordisms between two fixed Lagrangians, and then cobordisms between cobordisms, and so on.
-One might attempt to organize such data into an ``$(\oo, \oo)$-category" (and in the process formulate what such a structure would entail).
-Fortunately, for our purposes, we will be content to invert all higher morphisms and work with the resulting $(\oo, 1)$-category.
-Before discussing this further, we need to discuss more precisely which Lagrangian cobordisms we will take as morphisms.
+To define an $(\infty,1)$-category, one must define a space of morphisms---in our case, a space of cobordisms.
+One familiar approach is to consider the space where paths between two cobordisms are given by isotopies of cobordisms.
+We will take a much more flexible approach---a path between two cobordisms is given by a higher cobordism between them, and so on for higher morphisms.
+One might attempt to organize such data into an ``$(\oo, \oo)$-category" (and in the process formulate what such a structure would entail), but our definition naturally yields the structure of an $(\infty,1)$-category.
+The intuition for this fact is as follows: While there are two natural notions of ``invertible'' morphism in an $(\infty,\infty)$-category, the existence of higher cobordisms implies a dualizability for our morphisms---so choosing a notion of invertibility that amounts to full dualizability, one sees that the invertibility of higher cobordisms is forced upon us, hence higher cobordisms act as higher homotopies.

+As it turns out, without restricting the types of cobordism we allow, the space of Lagrangian cobordisms would be contractible due to the non-compact nature of our cobordisms (even equipped with tameness conditions).
+This is one motivation for requiring all our cobordisms to be {\em non-characteristic}.